-To mix things up, I love adding shrimp to the menu to give us a break from the usual ground beef and chicken recipes.
-This Lemon Pepper Shrimp is not only flavorful, but it is a super healthy dish that the whole family will love.
+To mix things up, I love adding shrimp to the menu.
+It gives us a break from the usual ground beef and chicken recipes.
+This Lemon Pepper Shrimp is not only flavorful, but it is a super healthy.
+I am positive that the whole family will love this dish.

 First, I love that this Lemon Pepper Shrimp and Asparagus is Whole30, Keto, Paleo and Gluten-Free.
 Second, the lemon pepper seasoning I came up with is not only super easy, but, in my opinion, it tastes better than store-bought.

 For the lemon pepper seasoning I use olive oil, lemon zest and juice, onion and garlic powder, along with kosher salt and pepper.
 I simply mix all of these ingredients into a bowl until combined.
 I not only use this on shrimp, but I love adding it to a chicken breast or cod.

 In my opinion, the best shrimp to buy is the Members Mark brand that is deveined and peeled at Sam’s Club.
 If you are wanting to save money, one of my main tips is buying meat in bulk and storing in the freezer.
 There is good news, shrimp thaws in no time at all and serves as a quick and delicious protein option.

 How do you get the asparagus so green for this Lemon Pepper Shrimp and Asparagus recipe?